PYDuquesnoy/SAMDemo/README.md

 Before continuing the demo, we want to add an IRIS Instance to monitor.
-We'll use a intersystems community instance, and start it is the same docker network as the SAM.
+We'll use an InterSystems community instance, and start it is the same docker network as the SAM.

 ```
-cd SAMDemo/servertomonitor
+cd ./servertomonitor
 docker-compose up -d
 ```